-Snow pellets: Precipitation of white and opaque ice particles that falls from a cloud.
-These particles are generally conical or rounded, and their diameter may be as large as 5 mm.
-Snow pellets are composed of a central nucleus covered with frozen cloud droplets.
+Snow pellets: Precipitation of white and opaque ice particles which-that falls from a cloud.
+These particles are generally conical or rounded.
+Their, and their diameter may attainbe as large as 5-\mm.
+These grains, having Snow pellets are composed of a snow-like structure,central nucleus covered with frozen cloud droplets.
 They form when a particle of ice, usually a crystal, collects cloud droplets, which rapidly freeze.
 Their density is generally low, less than 0.8 g cm-3, due to air gaps between the nucleus and frozen droplets.
-Snow pellets are brittle and easily crushed.
-When they fall on hard ground, they bounce and often break.
-Showers of snow pellets fall from Cumulus or Cumulonimbus.
-The showers usually consist of snow pellets and snowflakes together, and normally occur when temperatures near the surface are close to 0 °C. Crystals can be observed that are not completely surrounded by droplets; this is the intermediate stage between a snow crystal and a snow pellet.
+Snow pellets are brittle and easily crushed; when.
+When they fall on a hard surfaceground, they bounce and often break up.
+In most cases, Showers of snow pellets fall as from Cumulonimbus.
+The showers, often together with usually consist of snow pellets and snowflakes, together, and normally occur when temperatures near the surface are close to 0-\°C. Crystals can be observed that are not completely surrounded by droplets; this is the intermediate stage between a snow crystal and a snow pellet.
 For recording purposes, the intensity of snow pellets, when they occur alone, is determined according to the visibility in the same manner as for snow.

 Hail: Precipitation of particles of ice (hailstones).
-These can be either transparent, or partly or completely opaque.
-They are usually spheroidal, conical or irregular in form, and generally 5-50 mm in diameter.
-The particles may fall from a cloud either separately or agglomerated in irregular lumps.
-Falls of hail always occur as showers.
-They are generally observed during heavy thunderstorms.
+These can be either transparent, or partly or completely opaque, particles of ice (hailstones), which.
+They are usually sphericalspheroidal, conical or irregular in form, and have a diameter generally between 5 and \50-\mm (smallerin diameter.
+The particles of similar origin may be classified either as small hail or ice pellets), and fall from a cloud either separately or agglomerated intoin irregular lumps.
+Hail Falls of hail always occurs in the forms of occur as showers and is.
+They are generally observed during heavy thunderstorms. thunderstorms.
 For coding purposes, hail must be classified as either slight, moderate or heavy.
 The intensity is determined by the rate of accumulation of stones as follows:

-- (a) Slight hail: Few stones falling, no appreciable accumulation on flat surfaces; - (b) Moderate hail: Slow accumulation of stones.
-Fall sufficient to whiten the decks;
+(a) Slight hail: Few stones falling, no appreciable accumulation on flat surfaces;

-(c) Heavy hail: Rapid accumulation of stones.
+- (b) Moderate hail: Slow accumulation of stones.
+Fall sufficient to whiten the decks; - (c) Heavy hail: Rapid accumulation of stones.
 Rarely experienced in temperate latitudes at sea.

-Small hail: Precipitation of translucent ice particles that falls from a cloud.
+Small hail: Precipitation of translucent ice particles which that falls from a cloud.
 These particles are almost always spherical and sometimes have conical tips.
-Their diameter may approach and even exceed 5 mm.
+Their diameter may attainapproach and even exceed 5-mm. mm.
 Small hail always occurs in showers from Cumulonimbus.
 Small hail consists of snow pellets totally or partially encased in a layer of ice.
 Gaps within the snow pellets are filled with ice, or ice and water; a thin shell only may be frozen.
 The water may come from cloud drops or partial melting of snow pellets.
 The density of small hail is relatively high; it ranges from 0.8 g cm-3 to, in rare examples, 0.99 g cm-3.
-Usually, small hail is not easily crushable; when it falls on hard ground it bounces with an audible sound on impact.
-Small hail is an intermediate stage between the snow pellet and the hailstone.
+Usually, small hail is not easily crushable and; when it falls on a hard surfaceground it bounces with an audible sound on impact.
+Small hail always occurs in showers.
+For coding purposes, small hail must be classified as either slight, moderate or heavy.
+The intensity is determined by using the accumulation rate given for hailSmall hail is an intermediate stage between the snow pellet and the hailstone.
 It differs from the snow pellet in its partially smooth surface and its higher density.
 It differs from the hailstone particularly in its smaller size.